-(c) The Employer shall grant, on request, leave of absence without pay:

-(1) For employees selected for a full-time position with the Union for a period of one (1) year.

-(2) For an employee elected to the position of President or Treasurer of the B.C.
-Government and Service Employees' Union.

-(3) For an employee elected to anybody to which the Union is affiliated for a period of one (1) year and the leave shall be renewed upon request.
+- (c) The Employer shall grant, on request, leave of absence without pay: - (1) For employees selected for a full-time position with the Union for a period of one (1) year. - (2) For an employee elected to the position of President, Treasurer, Executive Vice President and Component Vice President of the B.C.
+General Employees' Union. - (3) For an employee elected to anybody to which the Union is affiliated for a period of one (1) year and the leave shall be renewed upon request.